College of Public Health

 Joelle D. Hargraves, Associate Professor of Instruction, Department of Nursing, College of Public Health; DNP, Chatham University.

-Kyle Harris, Instructor, Department of Kinesiology, College of Public Health; MS, Temple University.
+Kyle Harris, Assistant Professor of Instruction, Department of Health and Rehabilitation Sciences, College of Public Health; MS, Temple University.

 Chantelle Hart, Professor, Department of Social and Behavioral Sciences, College of Public Health; PhD, Case Western Reserve University.